 What does contingent in real estate mean?

-Different types of contingencies can be included in a purchase agreement and each of them has a big impact on determining if the sale closes or not (I’ll tell you how shortly).
+Different types of contingencies can be included in the contract and each of them has a big impact on determining if the sale closes or not (I’ll tell you how shortly).

 An offer on a house that includes one or more contingencies is called a contingent offer.

 A non contingent offer on a house means that the buyer did not include any contingencies in their offer.